Victoria steamboat disaster: The Victoria

-In the November 1879, the London and Waterworks Line ferry Enterprise caught fire and sank during the winter, her burned-out hull slipping beneath the ice until the next spring when it was raised.
-The hull was then repaired and expanded, being reused for what would be the company's newest vessel: the Victoria.
+In November 1879, the London and Waterworks Line ferry Enterprise caught fire and sank during the winter, her burned-out hull slipping beneath the ice until the next spring when it was raised by her captain, Thomas Wastie.
+The hull was then repaired and expanded, being reused for what would eventually become the company's newest vessel: the Victoria.

 The Victoria, registered with Port Stanley, Ontario as her homeport, was finished with a glossy white-painted hull with royal blue and gingerbread trim.
 She could easily cover the distance of Springbank Park within half an hour.
 She was powered by a 60-horsepower boiler, 14 feet in length, 3½ in diameter with ninety tubes.
 She was driven by a paddle-wheel located at her stern within a paddle housing, and equipped with a steam pump, handle pump, and inspirator to keep the boiler supplied with water.
 The engine was furnished by Mr. J. White of Forest City Machine Works, which sat on King Street in London at the time.
 It was a single cylinder, 10½ inches in diameter, 29 inches stroke and fitted to a wheel crank.
 The shaft was 17 feet in length, upon which were the vessel's two paddle wheels ten by four feet each.
 The Victoria had two decks and a hurricane roof, and measured from bow to stern at 80 feet, with a beam of 23 feet and a hull 3 feet and 10 inches deep.
 The steering mechanics were regarded as having been an improvement from the old system, with the pilot house on the upper deck being open.
 Seating accommodation for 220 encircled both decks, with standing room for an additional 300 at full capacity.
 The height between the two decks was about seven feet.
-The government of Ontario had made a proper and thorough inspection of the ship in 1880, declaring her safe.
+The Victoria was launched on April 29, 1880, and the Government of Ontario had made a proper and thorough inspection of the ship shortly thereafter, declaring her safe.
 The Victoria cost a total of roughly $5000 CAD to build.

 The Victoria had her own band, who were often aboard.
 But in the case of them not being present, a piano had been installed on the vessel.

-On Victoria Day 1880, a year prior to her sinking, the Victoria carried a total of 1605 passengers over the course of the day.
-The Victoria and Forest City were involved in a minor collision that day as well, being a haunting premonition for the events to come in 1881.
+On Victoria Day 1880, a year prior to her sinking, the Victoria, carrying a total of 1605 passengers over the course of the day, collided with the Forest City on two occasions, due to the captains of both vessels having a fierce rivalry and butting heads over one another's vessels being the fastest to reach the wharfs at Byron and London.